 In the case of an assessment for the purpose of succession, it is obviously possible to leave this task to the potential heirs of your collection but, just as the making of a will in due form, would it not be wise to carry out the exercise yourself if it was only to spare your heirs the difficult task of dividing your collection upon your death?

-In this case, an evaluation of resale value is appropriate and can easily be done by any good professional of the art market.
+In this case, an appraisal of resale value is appropriate and can easily be done by any good professional of the art market.

-The same update frequency of the evaluation, i.e. every five years, will be appropriate in the case of a large collection.
+The same update frequency of the appraisal, i.e. every five years, will be appropriate in the case of a large collection.

 A copy of this assessment should be included with the rest of the estate documents with your notary or lawyer so as to simplify the work of all.

-This evaluation should be done as close as possible to the planned sale date to reflect the true value of the works at the time of the sale.
+This appraisal should be done as close as possible to the planned sale date to reflect the true value of the works at the time of the sale.